 Surgical Errors and Your Rights

 Federal and state laws protect those who have suffered harm as a result of a healthcare professional’s negligence or wrongful actions.
 If you or your loved one has been injured or killed due to a surgical mistake, you may be eligible to recover your damages including medical bills, the cost of lifelong treatment, pain and suffering and more.
-Please contact us today to speak with a qualified and caring medical malpractice attorney at Aitken * Aitken * Cohn who can protect your legal rights and help you and your family get the compensation you deserve for your losses.
+Please contact us today to speak with a qualified and caring Orange County personal injury attorney at Aitken * Aitken * Cohn who can protect your legal rights and help you and your family get the compensation you deserve for your losses.